 Slide 18: Submission Tips.
 The emphasis here is to encourage specificity and details whenever possible in their explanation of how they will mitigate cybersecurity risks to their AI.

-Slide 19: Sprint Two – In the second ten-minute sprint of Lesson Five your students will work in their teams to begin drafting their Ethics and Cybersecurity statement.
+Slide 19: Sprint Two.
+In the second ten-minute sprint of Lesson Five your students will work in their teams to begin drafting their Ethics and Cybersecurity statement.
 This statement will ultimately need to explain how their concept aligns to each of the six ethical principles and how they have planned to reduce cybersecurity risks.

 Slide 20: Challenge check-in.
 Challenge check-in.
 This slide is a final check-in for the fifth lesson to recap what the students have learned and what is coming next!

-Slide 21: Bonus Activities – There are two sets of bonus activities to choose from:
+Slide 21: Bonus Activities.
+There are two sets of bonus activities to choose from:

 Class debate: ‘Will AI make the world more inclusive?’ - discuss.
 Here are some links the students can look at and get the debated started: AI, Ain’t I A Woman?; In the Pursuit of Inclusive AI; Creating a more inclusive society through the power of AI.